-All students are responsible for payment in full of all tuition at the time of registration, unless prior arrangements have been made with the Business Office.
+All students are responsible for payment in full of all tuition and fees at the time of registration, unless prior arrangements have been made with the Business Office.
 It is the student's responsibility to notify his or her employer if tuition reimbursement is available.
+The University's published Tuition and Fees schedule is readily available and easily accessible on the website at www.kcu.edu/campus-office/financial-aid/ using the "View Financial Cost Sheets" links on the left side.
+All charges, payments, and financial aid disbursements are recorded in the student's account.